Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.03 How to Deploy to the ICP Network/README.md

 `https://<canister-id>.ic0.app`

 Once you navigate to this address, you will be able to see your live deployed `dbank` application.
 This URL can be shared with anyone who has internet access.

+## Testing and Live Computation

+Try topping up your application with some money to verify that it is working.
+The computations are now happening live on the Internet Computer.